openflighthpc/flight-hunter/README.md

 ![Creative Commons License](https://i.creativecommons.org/l/by-sa/4.0/88x31.png)

-Hunter is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).
+Flight Hunter is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).

-Based on a work at [https://github.com/openflighthpc/hunter](https://github.com/openflighthpc/hunter).
+Based on a work at [https://github.com/openflighthpc/flight-hunter](https://github.com/openflighthpc/flight-hunter).

 This content and the accompanying materials are made available available under the terms of the Creative Commons Attribution-ShareAlike 4.0